faasm/faasm/docs/sgx.md

 [@J-Heinemann](https://github.com/J-Heinemann) is responsible for the vast majority of the SGX work, but some messy merging means he's not fully attributed on certain files.

+## Faasm-SGX Requirements

+For development:
+Because Intel SGX offers a so-called "Simulation Mode", there is no need to use CPU with SGX capability.
+Just set ` option(FAASM_SGX_SIM_MODE "SGX sim mode flag" ON)` or use `-DFAASM_SGX_SIM_MODE=ON` as additional CMake flag.

+Please beware that the hardware-enforced protection mechanism of SGX is NOT active in `-DFAASM_SGX_SIM_MODE=ON`!

+Active SGX protection:
+The second execution mode of SGX is called "Hardware Mode".
+In this mode, the hardware-enforced protection mechanism is enabled and requires an Intel CPU with SGX capability.
+Otherwise Faasm-SGX is unable to start and aborts with a "missing-sgx" error message.

 ## SGX Set-up